SAP-samples/teched2022-AD163/TypeScript/exercises/ex10_C/README.md

 1. Open the SAP BTP Trial by opening *https://cockpit.hanatrial.ondemand.com/cockpit/#/home/trial* in a new browser tab and click *Go To Your Trial Account*.
 <br><br>![](images/11_01_0010.png)<br><br>

 2. You're redirected to your personal SAP BTP Cockpit where your subaccounts are listed.
-Click on the prefered subaccount, e.g. *trial*.
+Click on the preferred subaccount, e.g. *trial*.
 <br><br>![](images/11_01_0020.png)<br><br>

 3. Click the menu item *Cloud Foundry* and then *Spaces*.
 Until now, no space was created by you.
 Click *Create Space*.